 There are 5 different paces to play a game: without clock, calm, normal, fast and very fast.
-The option without clock is only available to play unrated games with friends.
+The option without clock is only available to play unrated games.

 Time management when playing in Ludoteka is optimized to keep the game smooth and to give players at the same time the opportunity to think calmly when the situation requires it.

 The time that each player can dedicate to make their move varies in each turn in a flexible way.

 There is a bar that shows you the total available time, whose color varies from green to red according to the rush to make your move.

 The time bar represents the sum of two differentiated times:

 If you run out of time, the system performs a random move.
 In the case of chess and checkers, the added time is longer, but the player who runs out of time loses the whole game.